destuar/Complete-CS-Degree/z_Obsidian Notes/Covariance.md

-Covariance is a measure of the joint variability between two random variables.
+Co[[variance]] is a measure of the joint variability between two random variables.
 It indicates the direction of the linear relationship between variables and is fundamental to many statistical and machine learning concepts.

 ### Mathematical Definition
 For two random variables X and Y:

 $$\text{Cov}(X,Y) = \mathbb{E}[(X - \mathbb{E}[X])(Y - \mathbb{E}[Y])]$$